 The School of Kinesiology was founded as the School of Physical and Health Education in 1969 and graduated its first class with an Honours Bachelor of Physical and Health Education (HBPHE) degree in May, 1973.
 Since 1969, there have been several name and program changes.
-Currently, the School of Kinesiology (established in 1994) offers three major undergraduate degree programs, a Graduate Diploma in Professional Kinesiology and a Masters of Science degree at the graduate level.
+Currently, the School of Kinesiology (established in 1994) offers three major undergraduate degree programs.
+The graduate program offered by the School of Kinesiology has been in existence since 1975.
+The graduate program has expanded and now offers a Graduate Diploma in Professional Kinesiology and Master of Science in Kinesiology degree programs (course- and thesis-based options) at the graduate level.

 Kinesiology became a regulated health profession in Ontario in 2007.
 The College of Kinesiologists of Ontario provides the option for graduates wishing to become registered as professional Kinesiologists.

-The undergraduate programs were previously reviewed in 1992/93, and 1999/00.
-The programs were reviewed in 2011/12 under the new Institutional Quality Assurance Program (IQAP) for Ontario.
-The program also received re-accreditation from the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA) in December 2011 for a seven year period.
+The undergraduate and graduate programs have been reviewed and approved under the Institutional Quality Assurance Program (IQAP) for Ontario.
+The undergraduate program also received re-accreditation from the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA).